- DIRECTOR: Becka McFadden

 - CAST: Lara Parmiani, Mark Ota, Daiva Domynika.
 Special guest Arnost Goldflam.

 Numerous flashbacks interrupt the main action.
 Jana’s father, Franta, appears on a massive video above her head, a ghost weighing on her conscience.
 We hear songs from 1989, images of the revolution, of Havel’s triumph, of the Nigerian oil rigs where Franta is working, getting progressively sicker because of the fumes.
-Jana hates the memories and yet, like a modern Lady M, she can’t get rid of them, and obsessively keeps re-reading his letters whilst pretending to mock them, in a grotesque performance that makes her daughter even more uncomfortable.
+Jana hates the memories and yet, like a modern Lady M, she can’t get rid of them.

 Poker face isn’t a gritty, political drama.
 In Peter Kolečko’s world, the absurd is always lurking round the corner, heroes show their feet of clay and tragedy keeps turning into farce.
-Becka McFadden’s direction embraces the text’s ambiguity and pendant for the surreal, and creates a world in which nothing is what it seems.
-Characters bluff and double bluff, objects and situations can’t be trusted.
-Paper garlands become sushi that actors greedily feast on.
+Becka McFadden’s direction embraces the text’s ambiguity and creates a world in which nothing is what it seems.
+Characters bluff and double bluff, even objects can’t be trusted: paper garlands become sushi to feast on.
 Guns become bananas.
-The play’s translator dangles a gigantic envelope in front of Jana’s face and throws red bubbles onto the stage when Christmas dinner is announced.
 And in a universe where meaningful relationships are impossible, sex is recreated with a physical theatre routine in which Jana and Viktor jump rhythmically from the two corners of the room.

 Petr Kolečko is one of the most successful Czech screenwriters and playwrights of his generation.
 By the age of 22 he had his first play, Britney Goes to Heaven, produced at the Petr Bezruč Theatre in Ostrava, translated into English and Polish, and presented as a staged reading at the Immigrants’ Theatre Project in New York.
 In 2008, he took part in the Royal Court’s international playwrights’ residence.
 He had a particularly successful seven-year stint as the artistic director of Prague’s A Studio Rubín, devoted entirely to contemporary Czech theatre.
 His plays have been staged by major theatres in the Czech Republic, and translated into English, French, Spanish, German, Romanian, Polish and Slovak.
 For TV, he wrote the critically-acclaimed sitcom The Fourth Star (Čtvrtá hvězda).
 Two of his plays, Icing (Zakázané uvolnění) and Fifty (Padesátka) have been adapted as feature films.

 Poker Face was written in 2012 as part of Generation Icons, a European project exploring cultural identity and generational change.
 The main coordinator was Divadlo LETÍ, in Prague, and the co-organizers were GUnaGU Theatre, Bratislava, Slovakia Wiener Worstaetten, Vienna, Austria, the Arts and Theatre Institute, Prague, Czech Republic and the HaDivadlo Theatre Brno, Czech Republic.
-The project was based on the principle of blending three countries, three generations of authors, three original plays, three residences of directors for a direct confrontation between individual nationalities, generations and cultural contexts.
-The texts generated during the process, although different in form (ranging from the more traditional dramatic form to postdramatic theatre), all reflected the current social-political and economic environment.
-Poker Face and the Slovak Kill Hill ™, by Villam Klimáček were about money, games (virtual reality for Klimáček and poker for Kolečko) and the disillusionment which ensued the arrival of the capitalism in Eastern Europe. iPlay by Bernard Studler was a collage where poetry, humour, and politics blended.
-LegalAliens became involved in Generation Icons in 2013 when it was asked by Divadlo LETÍ to be their UK partner, and we presented staged readings of the three plays at RADA Studios.
+The project blended three countries, three generations of authors, three original plays, and three directors for a direct confrontation between individual nationalities, generations and cultural contexts.
+The texts generated during the process, although different in form, all reflected the current social-political and economic environment.
+Poker Face and the Slovak Kill Hill ™, by Villam Klimáček were about money, games and the disillusionment which ensued the arrival of the capitalism in Eastern Europe. iPlay by Bernard Studler was a collage where poetry, humour, and politics blended.
+LegalAliens became involved in Generation Icons in 2013 when it was asked by Divadlo LETÍ to be their UK partner,

 Poker Face premiered at the KINGS HEAD THEATRE, London, in October 2016.
 2017 dates including Trieste TACT Festival, Voila!
 Europe and Milan’s PACTA Salone